-Once listed as endangered, the American alligator has made a remarkable comeback.
+Once listed as Endangered, the American alligator has made a remarkable comeback.
 They now number over 1 million strong!
-This is thanks to habitat preservation, federal and state conservation measures, and the for alligator products plummeting.
+This is thanks to habitat preservation, federal and state conservation measures, and the alligator products plummeting.
 The American alligator is located in the U.S. from North Carolina to the Rio Grande in Texas.
 These gators are typically seen in freshwater, slow-moving rivers, marshes, swamps, and lakes.
 American gators are listed as Least Concern by the IUCN.

 This is my 400th article!
 I hope you enjoy it!

 Length: Up to 15 feet

 Now on to the Facts!

 1.)
 They have been documented balancing branches and sticks on their heads to attract birds seeking out nesting material.
 Once they land to grab the sticks, the gator grabs the bird.